-And, although he said this sometime before his passing in 1922, this is still true in 2018 when trying to measure return on investment on your money spend on SEO.
+And, although he made this comment before he passed away in 1922, this is still true today when trying to measure ROI on your SEO spend.

 1. The measure of SEO ROI

-“The best place to hide a dead body is page 2 of Google Search results,”
+A common phrase in SEO is, “The best place to hide a dead body is page 2 of Google Search results.”

 Crazy SEO stuff I’ve seen:

-- An ASX-listed pure-play online company with more than $3B market cap that only has a one-person in-house SEO team “working” across a dozen websites
+- An ASX-listed pure-play online company with more than a $3B market cap that only has a one-person in-house SEO team.
+This person “works” across a dozen websites.

-- An ASX-listed retail brand, an Australian icon, spending $20,000/month with an SEO agency that provided nothing else but monthly reporting and “SEO advice from time to time.”
+- Another ASX-listed retail brand, an Australian icon, spends $20,000/month with an SEO agency that provides nothing else but monthly reporting and “SEO advice from time to time.”

-- A company spending $10M/year on SEM didn’t want to spend $100k of this budget (or 1%) on an SEO service for a guaranteed CPA, because they were so used to not measuring the ROI for SEO, that their SEM and SEO budgets were wholly independent.
-They could not get their head around shifting the budget from one to another, even if that meant missing out on 2x the number of sales.
+- A company spending $10M/year on SEM that didn’t want to spend $100k (or 1% of the budget) on an SEO service for a guaranteed CPA.
+All because they were so used to not measuring the ROI for SEO that their SEM and SEO budgets were wholly independent.
+They couldn’t get their head around shifting the budget from one to another, even if that meant missing out on 2x the number of sales.